Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

-How should stake-governed tug-of-war be played?
+How should this version of tug-of-war be played?
 What is the value of this game?
-What is the relation of the new game to classic tug-of-war on a finite graph?
+What is its relation to constant-bias tug-of-war on a finite graph?
 These are the principal questions that we seek to address.
 Players may stake random amounts, but an inkling of a solution is offered by restricting to deterministic stakes.
 If Maxine always stakes the $\lambda$-multiple of the non-random stake offered by Mina, then the win probability at every turn is $\tfrac{\lambda}{1+\lambda}$.
-The relative fortune of the players holds steady at $\lambda$; the game reduces to a copy of $\tugofwar(q,v)$ with $q = \tfrac{\lambda}{1 + \lambda}$; and the game's value is the last displayed $V(q,v)$ (which corresponds to $h(\lambda,v)$ in the notation we will adopt, as set out in Definition~\ref{d.puregamevalue}).
+The relative budget of the players holds steady at $\lambda$; the game reduces to a copy of $\tugofwar(q,v)$ with $q = \tfrac{\lambda}{1 + \lambda}$; and the game's value is the last displayed $V(q,v)$ (which corresponds to $h(\lambda,v)$ in the notation we will adopt, as set out in Definition~\ref{d.puregamevalue}).
 So the answers to the questions seem simple, in the sense that the new game appears to project onto the old one.
 But the picture is more complicated.
-If Mina stakes randomly, then Maxine cannot reliably maintain the fortune ratio by the strategy of stake-proportion mimicry.
+If Mina stakes randomly, then Maxine cannot reliably maintain the budget ratio by the strategy of stake-proportion mimicry.
 And, if stakes are in fact non-random under optimal play, so that the projection to tug-of-war occurs, there is a further natural question.
 The players are staking a shared and non-random proportion of their present reserves at any given turn.
 We call this proportion the {\em stake function}.
 What is it?